Abdu-Ahmed/MarketSleuth/README.md

 - **Sidebar**: Global navigation reflecting implemented features
 - **DashboardCard**: Generic card component handles loading, error, main metric, and optional details list
 - **OptionsSummary & IncomeSummary**: Detailed breakdown UIs for options and dividend projections

+and i think thats all folks, thank you for taking the time to read this!